LocalEpi/LEMMA/README.md

 - The following pages provide the prior and posterior distributions for all the specified parameters.

 The Excel spreadsheet output provides detailed output for daily number hospitalized, in the ICU, on ventilators, as well as active cases and resolved cases.
-For each, the best guess and quantiles are provided.
+For each, the User's Prior Projection and quantiles are provided.

 ### License